 May 2012: Three members of the Sussex based Crawley and Horsham Hunt were found guilty of Hunting Act offences at Haywards Heath Magistrates court.
 Andrew Phillis, former huntsman (currently huntsman and master of the Dart Vale and South Pool Harriers) was convicted of two offences, Rachel Holdsworth, hunt secretary was convicted of two offences and Neill Millard, joint master was convicted of one offence.
 Video footage of hounds in full cry chasing a fox on 18th January and 25th January last year were shown to the court during a seven day trial.
 The three defendants claimed to have been legitimately trail hunting and that the pursuit of the foxes was accidental.
 However, District Judge Stephen Nicholls said he was "not satisfied" that this was the case.
 The footage showed Holdsworth, who was acting as trail layer on one of the days, holding a riding crop with a duster on the end as if laying an artificial trail, but Judge Nicholls said this was done "for the benefit of the cameras".
 Phillis was fined £900 plus £2,500 costs; Holdsworth was fined £500 for each offence plus £2,500 costs and Millard was fined £1000 plus £2,500 costs.

-Sept 2009: TV chef and ‘Fat Lady’ Clarissa Dickson-Wright and race horse trainer Sir Mark Prescott convicted on hare coursing charges following a private prosecution by IFAW.
+Sep 2009: TV chef and ‘Fat Lady’ Clarissa Dickson-Wright and race horse trainer Sir Mark Prescott pleaded guilty to Hunting Act offences and admitted to attending two hare coursing events in North Yorkshire in March 2007.
+Neither defendant appeared in person at Scarborough Magistrates' court on the 1st September 2009.
+The case was a private prosecution by IFAW.

 Jan 2009: Three men were convicted at Basingstoke Magistrates Court on Monday, December 15.
 Each defendant was fined £200 and ordered to pay £100 costs.
 The court also ordered the forfeiture of their lurcher dogs.